 2. Understand the variables

-Residential care costs, on average, more than £30,000 a year.
-A nursing home can cost £40,000 a year or more if you live in the South East, it can be £10,000 a year more.
+Residential care costs, on average, more than £35,000 a year.
+A nursing home can cost more than £45,000 a year and in some areas for example the South East, care fees can be much higher than in others.
 Often ’self-funders’ will pay more for a place in the same home as someone who is supported by a Local Authority or funded by NHS Continuing Healthcare.

 Bear in mind that needs may change and this often affects the cost of care, it is also usual for an annual increase in care fees.
-The Local Authority must provide certain things free of charge but in addition to these some are more generous than others and it is worth contacting them to find out how they can help.
+The Local Authority must provide certain things free of charge and it is worth contacting them to find out how they can help.
 Did you know for example the Local Authority must help you arrange care at home if you ask?
 Not the same as paying for it!

 3. Care and Housing Options – Before making a life changing decision make sure you are aware of your options.
 Often our choices depend on location and cost so it’s worth finding out what help there is and what services are FREE of charge.
 What’s the difference between a Residential care home and a Nursing home?
 Would Live In care be more suitable than moving into care permanently, will the Council pay if you run out of money or if they don’t agree with your chosen provider or setting?